 - i.
-Selection of Title I Service Providers: With the concurrence of the CLEO, the Board has designated the Southeast Workforce Development as the Title I Service Provider-Adult, Dislocated Worker, and Youth Servicesg In addition, Career and Business services are included. - ii.
-Conflicts with One-Stop Operators: Providers delivering Title I Adult/Dislocated Worker services and Title I Youth services will report any concerns or issues relating to conflicts of interest with the OSO directly to the Southeast Workforce Development President/COO and bypass the OSO. - iii If the Board appoints the Title I Adult/Dislocated Worker program provider and/or the Title I Youth Program provider, it must have appropriate firewalls in place between the staff providing the Adult/Dislocated Worker/Youth services, the OSO staff, and the staff responsible for oversight and monitoring of services and the Board.
-Firewalls must conform to Title 20 CFR Section 679.430 for demonstrating internal controls and preventing conflicts of interest.
-MERS/Goodwill was competitively procured as the One-Stop Operator (OSO).
-As this is a separate organization employing the personnel acting in the capacity of the OSO, this creates a firewall between the services provided through Adult/Dislocated Worker and the OSO. - iv.
+Selection of Title I Service Providers: With the concurrence of the CLEO, the Board shall select Title I Adult, Dislocated Worker and WIOA Youth Services through a competitive process at least once every three (3) years (WIOA Sec.
+121), in addition to, Career and Business services. - ii.
+Conflicts with One-Stop Operators: Providers delivering Title I Adult/Dislocated Worker services and Title I Youth services will report any concerns or issues relating to conflicts of interest with the OSO directly to the Southeast Workforce Development President/COO and bypass the OSO. - iii.
+If the Board appoints the Title I Adult/Dislocated Worker program provider and/or the Title I Youth Program provider, it must have appropriate firewalls in place between the staff providing the Adult/Dislocated Worker/Youth services, the OSO staff, and the staff responsible for oversight and monitoring of services and the Board.
+Firewalls must conform to Title 20 CFR Section 679.430 for demonstrating internal controls and preventing conflicts of interest. - iv.
 The work and performance of the Title I service providers shall be monitored by Board Staff (typically the Compliance Manager) in accordance with the Board's monitoring policy.
-Any issues related to the provision of services by a Title t service provider shall be handled by the Compliance Manager and/or the President/COO and a corrective action notice shall be issued.
+Any issues related to the provision of services by a Title I service provider shall be handled by the Compliance Manager and/or the President/COO and a corrective action notice shall be issued.
 Should such issues not be resolved (or a plan for resolution in place) within sixty (60) days of being identified, then the President/COO will consult with the Board Chair and outstanding issues will be addressed by the Executive Committee of the Board. - v.
-Reporting: Title I Service Providers report to the Southeast President/COO, - G.Board and Committees - i.Role in Conflicts: The Board will be responsible for all conflicts of interest oversight and monitoring activities, including but not limited to, imposing separation of duties and/or functions among individuals and entities party to this policy and restriction of access to physical and electronic information.
+Reporting: Title I Service Providers report to the Southeast President/COO, i.
+Role in Conflicts: The Board will be responsible for all conflicts of interest oversight and monitoring activities, including but not limited to, imposing separation of duties and/or functions among individuals and entities party to this policy and restriction of access to physical and electronic information.
 Members of the Board will be required to recuse themselves from any vote where a conflict of interest exists.
 In the event of a conflict of interest with staff, such person will not be involved in any selection process, meetings or discussions.
 All conflicts will be shared with the functioning President/COO and the Board Chair.
 In the event the conflict involves the President/COO, the Board Chair will communicate with the Executive Committee of the Board.
 In the event the conflict involves the Board Chair, the President/COO will communicate with the Board Vice Chair and other Executive Committee members.
-When a conflict involves staff, files will be kept in a locked file cabinet and accessed only by the jij.
-The Southeast WDB has established conflict of interest standard that states: the Local WDB member or WDB standing committee member must neither case a vote on, nor participate in any decision making capacity on the provision of services by such member or any organization which that member directly represents nor on any matter which would provide direct financial benefit to that member or that member's immediate family.
-Please see the Southeast WDB Code of Conduct, Conflict of Interest, Confidentiality Policy and 20 CFR 683.200(c)(5)(i) for more information.
+When a conflict involves staff, files will be kept in a locked file cabinet and accessed only by the President/COO, Board Chair, and/or staff member not involved in the conflict.